 To search backward (toward the start of the

-, begin and end with a question mark instead of a slash.
+file), begin and end with a question mark instead of a slash.

 The same rules of abbreviation apply to backward searches, so